-2.5.10.
+2.4.12.
 REGISTRATION

-All students are required to attend registration day specified in the applicable calendar.
-Failure to register on the specified day may be grounds for dismissal.
+All students are required to register in person on the registration day specified in the applicable calendar.
+Failure to register on the specified day without prior permission may be grounds for withdrawal.
 Tuition, fees, and prior debts are payable in full on or before the start of each semester.
-In addition, prior to registration, incoming students must make sure the College has received the following documents:
+In addition, prior to registration, incoming students must make sure the College has received the following documents by the deadline assigned in the student's matriculation packet.

-- Final official transcripts from previously attended colleges and/or universities;

-- Physical examination form;

-- Immunization records as outlined on the physical examination form;
+- Final official transcripts from previously attended colleges and/or universities; - Physical examination form; - Immunization records as outlined on the physical examination form; - Criminal background check and drug screen;

-- Emergency data form;

-- Safety report form;

-- Participation in the LECOM health insurance program;

-- Criminal background check and drug screen;

-- Signed matriculation agreement;